BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 Afterward, the trained model is used in the so-called HiPSter workflow to construct inferences to display the modeled galaxies and dataset projections.

+## FAIR principles

+Let me start with

 ## Development environment

+Poetry offers a convenient method for managing dependencies.

 ## The model